KPU-AGC/ddRAD-seq/README.md

 ### 1B.
 Generating restriction enzyme statistics without a reference genome.
 If no reference genome is available, this program has the capability to simulate a genome with a given length and GC content.
 Compared to a stable reference genome, the results of this method are very inconsistent and should be run multiple times to be more accurate to the mean number of fragments produced.

-1. Minimally, run the following command to generate statistics for a single run of double digestion of specific enzymes, similar to above.
+1. Run the following command to generate statistics for a single run of double digestion of specific enzymes, similar to above.
 ```bash
 GENOME_SIZE=46600000
 GC_CONTENT=46